Koed00/django-q/docs/chain.rst

 .. py:class:: Chain(chain=None, group=None, cached=Conf.CACHED, sync=Conf.SYNC)

     A sequential chain of tasks.
-Acts as a convenient wrapper for :func:`enqueue_chain` You can pass the task chain at construction or you can append individual tasks before running them.
+Acts as a convenient wrapper for :func:`async_chain` You can pass the task chain at construction or you can append individual tasks before running them.

         :param list chain: a list of task in the format [(func,(args),{kwargs}), (func,(args),{kwargs})]